OREL-group/GSoC/Open Source Ethics/Ethical Regulators/lrvnotes.md

 With the Circumplex Model of Personality by Strus, the Big Five Theory of Personality can be used to describe evolutionary behavioral patterns that deal with the relationships between CB5T and the interpersonal circumplex.
 CB5T describes behavioral patterns that increase our reproductive fitness, helping us deal with the complexity people normally deal with in the environment.
 Complexity is the sum of all possible states of all the variables in a system.
 Here, we look at Complexity Systems Science (CSS) for three requirements for dealing with complexity: Adaptability (the ability of the system to have many different possible actions in parallel), Efficiency (as the parts of the system arise together to perform the action at hand), and Scale(how complex the system is).
 We will focus on the first of the three as a way of interpretting the system in an ethical context.

 In the context of network systems, using many different possible actions available, the system can increase its compelxity to deal with the complexity of the environment.
-Here, we have a use of Ashby's Law of Requisite Variety: "to be effective, a system must be at least as complex as the environmental behaviors to which it must differentially react."
+Here, we have a use of Ashby's Law of Requisite Variety (LRV): "to be effective, a system must be at least as complex as the environmental behaviors to which it must differentially react."

+Ashby's law of requisite variety tells us that a system needs to have a proportional variety of actions to respond to the variety of perturbations from its environment (the word variety here could be substituted for the word complexity).
+A hierarchy could also be necessary for coping with environmental complexity.

 We find a similar characteristic among Beer's Viable System Model (VSM), a cybernetic model used to structure organizations.
 The inspiration for VSM came from human beings, particularly in the nervous system and the human brain.
 With this model, there are five subsystems used for every viable system in order to survive: